koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 They are flags to determine how your custom renderer works.
-You can define whether your host instance is a immutable mode or mutation model and whether supporting hydration or not and whether your renderer is running on other renderers or not.
+You can define whether your host instance is an immutable model or mutation model and whether supporting hydration or not and whether your renderer is running on an other renderer or not.
 -->

 # Define the mode for a renderer